-CCMC sponsors and/or participates in several welfare and retirement plans for the benefit of eligible employees, including health, the Alaska PERS, life, and a tax sheltered annuity plan.
+CCMC sponsors and/or participates in several welfare and retirement plans for the benefit of eligible employees, including health, the Alaska PERS, life.
 Detailed information regarding these benefits is contained in summary plan descriptions, insurance policies, CCMC's official plan documents, and the plan documents maintained by the PERS system.
 CCMC has sole discretion to interpret the employee benefit plan documents, including questions of eligibility, availability or amount of benefits, terms, conditions and limitations.
 The official plan documents and not this handbook or any other document or verbal representation will govern CCMC's determination of all questions regarding plan benefits.